Description: |

 The name of the repo to create.

--e <extension>, --db-ext <extension>
+-e <extension>, --archive-ext <extension>

 The database archive extension.
-Default: ".tar.gz"
+Default: ".tar.xz"

 -a <architecture>, --arch <architecture>